About Batman Park Kindergarten

 In 2010, our kindergarten offered additional sessions by extending into the adjacent hall, originally a kindergarten building and opened by Northcote Mayor Cr R.A Phillips on 11 November 1961.
 The hall was later used for Darebin community groups.
 By responding to the increased demand for kindergarten places in Darebin, we were able to welcome 45 more families into the Batman Park Kindergarten community.

-Today, we have 12 wonderful educators providing quality education and care to 84 children in our four-year-old kindergarten program and 60 children in our three-year-old program.
+Today our dedicated educators provide quality education and care to 84 children in our four-year-old kindergarten program and 60 children in our three-year-old program.

 Kindergarten for Northcote.
 (1951, June 18).
 The Age, page 2.
 Retrieved from Trove, National Library of Australia.